 Don’t have too heavy of a meal before, be in a quiet comfortable environment, put away all technology, light a candle if that helps you, some incense, perhaps some soothing music.
 You just let it be.
 You may get to that state, you may not and you have to be okay with it either way.
 Either way it is beneficial to regularly cut off from technology, ego and sensory overload and just be.

 Meditation particularly when you are developing your practice is not easy.
 It takes discipline, presence and good habits.
 It sounds simple but in this modern life of overstimulation it is difficult for most just to be.
 Be patient and consistent with it.
 It is a critical skill to be able to be with yourself and disconnect regularly.
 Don’t expect it to just happen instantly.
 Try out different forms of meditation to see what works best for you.
-Perhaps a sound bath, guided meditation or chanting. .
+Perhaps a sound bath, guided meditation or chanting.
 They are all ways to get you out of your head, be present and reach a pure state of being.
 Once you experience this transcendental state, where you are just pure awareness, it fundamentally changes your perspective of life, sense of self & interconnection with everything.